mrdwab/2657-R-Functions/docs/2657-Functions.md

 What it Does
 ------------
 The `multi.freq.table` function takes a data frame containing Boolean responses to multiple response questions and tabulates the number of responses by the possible combinations of answers.
+In addition to tabulating the frequency (`Freq`), there are two other columns in the output: *Percent of Responses* (`Pct.of.Resp`) and *Percent of Cases* (`Pct.of.Cases`). *Percent of Responses* is the frequency divided by the total number of answers provided; this column should sum to 100%. *Percent of Cases* is the frequency divided by the total number of valid cases; this column would mot likely sum to more than 100% since each respondent (case) can select multiple answers.

 Arguments
 ---------